- Departments & Centres

 Yes!
 The Brock University Archaeological Society (BUAS) is one of the most active on campus and a source of great pride for the department.
 It has existed for nearly 25 years!
 The students are very active both in arranging social gatherings and academic meetings.
 In the winter, BUAS has a long tradition of organizing a "Scholarly Symposium", inviting professors from Brock and other universities to speak on a chosen theme.
 The Scholarly Symposium has become very well-regarded by professors at other universities.

 The Classics department maintains an Undergraduate Workroom that is the students' own study space, as well as an Undergraduate Lounge where students can gather for lunch and socializing.
+The Undergraduate Workroom is a great place to get help and advice about your studies in Classics from fellow students through our Peer Mentor Program.
 Please visit us in the department and stop by both of our undergraduate spaces!

 What can I do with my Classics degree after I graduate?